 Dental Emergency - What Can I Do?by Dr Anthony Hua

-Dental emergencies can happen when you least expect it, can be potentially serious and should not be ignored.
-It can be described as an event which leads to your mouth or teeth being seriously damaged or left in significant pain and discomfort.
+Dental emergencies can happen when you least expect them, can be potentially serious and should not be ignored.
+It can be described as an event that leads to your mouth or teeth being seriously damaged or left in significant pain and discomfort.
 These situations can include teeth being cracked, broken or knocked out, damage to existing dental work or cuts to the inside areas of your mouth.
 If you are experiencing any significant pain or discomfort in your mouth without an obvious cause, treat this as a dental emergency as well.
 Ignoring a dental emergency can increase the risk of irreversible damage and the need for more extensive and expensive treatment.

 Find an Emergency Dentist in Your Area